mricksen/Udacity-Capstone/README.md

 # Udacity Data Science Capstone

 ## The Influence of Starbucks Promotional Offers on Buyer Behaviour
+The Starbucks promotional offers capstone project provides a dataset that allows us to track member behavior and interactions with offers.

-•	There are three types of offers that can be sent: buy-one-get-one (BOGO), discount, and informational.
+There are three types of offers: buy-one-get-one (BOGO), discount, and informational.
 In a BOGO offer, a user needs to spend a certain amount to get a reward equal to that threshold amount.
 In a discount, a user gains a reward equal to a fraction of the amount spent.
 In an informational offer, there is no reward, but neither is there a requisite amount that the user is expected to spend.
 Offers can be delivered via multiple channels.

 ## Problem Statement
-Which demographics of users responds to each type of offer?
+My task is to figure out which demographics complete the offers and why.
+What are the offer completion patterns per offer across the demographics.

+## Data Munging
+The greatest difficulty I encounted when manipulating the data was to figure out how to track truly completed offer, offers that were viewed prior to completion.
+The most challenging aspect of this was how to track when transactions had occurred after informational offers were viewed.

+## Follow Up Questions
+If I had more time I would explore how to build a recommendation engine that recommends an initial offer when a user first becomes a member based on demographic data, determines which offer to recommend when a user either does or does not complete an offer, as well as determines the best channel to send an offer for each demographic.

 ## Data Dictionary
 ### profile.json